bsmg/beat-saber-community-wiki/mapping.md

 ### Mediocre Mapper
 The editor most used by the community, most feature rich editor using the new 2.0 song format, now stripped from memes and all the fun stuff.
 RIP Bongo cat. *No longer supported* [Mediocre Mapper Download](https://github.com/squeaksies/MediocreMapper/releases)
+> There is a full "User Guide" page coming on Mediocre Mapper Mk5, but until that's available here is Joetastic's [Mk5 Song Setup Tutorial](https://streamable.com/01we6) video to get you started.
+{.is-info}
 ### BeatMapper.app
 A new web-based 3D beat saber editor using the new 2.0 song format.
 Runs in the browser so it's platform agnostic.
 [BeatMapper Website](https://beatmapper.app/)
 ### EditSaber Enhanced